When law enforcement storms an enclosed area or building, better believe that one of the officers is carrying a shotgun.

 First, you need to choose the right home defense shotgun.
 Typically, when people talk about personal defense guns they are referring to a tactical shotgun.

 Generally speaking, you are looking for a shotgun that’s easy to maneuver, as you will be using the weapon at close range.
-The police and the military offer many different models designed for such situations.
+The police and the military use many different models designed for such situations.

 Remember, you aren’t shooting at a long distance, so you can afford a shorter barrel.
 Just make sure that the barrel abides within federal and statutory regulations.